CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_ansible_batch_executor.html.markdown

   + `passphrase`:(string) Optional passphrase if provided while creating the private key.
   + `password`:(string) Password to use in the SSH connection credentials (If empty, private key will be used).
   + `private_key`:(string) PEM encoded private key to be used in the SSH connection credentials (Optional if password is given).
   + `secure_properties`:(JSON as string) A dictionary of encrypted secure values mapped against the secure property name.
-The values that are encrypted using AES key must be mapped against the secure property name with a 'AES' prefixDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.
+The values that are encrypted using the AES key must be mapped against the secure property name with an 'AES' prefixDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.
   + `target`:(string) The remote server to connect to.
 IPv4 address represented in dot decimal notation or hostname can bespecified.
   + `user`:(string) Username for the remote SSH connection.
 * `ssh_op_timeout`:(string) SSH operation timeout value in seconds.
 The provided string value should be able to convert torespective integer value.